kalilfiat/Kalil_Fiat_TechArt/Maya_Scripts/Maya_node_wrangler/README.md

 Enable `Auto Load`

-The tool UI will launch when loaded.

 ---

 ## Usage

 ### Create New Material

 1. Select one or more meshes
 2. Launch the tool
 3. Click:

 `Create Arnold Material and Apply Textures`

-4. Choose the texture set
+4. Choose texture set

-The tool creates a new shader and connects detected maps automatically.

 ---

 ### Update Existing Material

-1. Select a mesh with an assigned material
+1. Select a mesh with material assigned
 2. Click:

 `Apply/Replace Textures on Existing Material`